 Biking has evolved drastically since its early days.
 When Baron Karl von Drais first mounted wheels to his “running machine” in 1817, he likely didn’t envision people flying down mountains or crossing the whole of France on his invention.
-Today, the latest cycling iteration is the fat bike.
+Today, the latest cycling iteration is fat biking.
 Fat bikes look like someone stole the wheels off their motocross setup and implanted them onto their bicycle.
 The real story is more practical: making a beloved sport possible no matter what Mother Nature has in mind.
-Here’s where that rider is headed with that crazy looking bike.
+Here’s where that rider is headed with that crazy-looking bike.

 Think pedal-powered off-roading.

-The evolution of the fat bike can be traced back to the burning desire of die-hard cyclists of all stripes to eliminate disheartening phrases from their vocabulary, including, “I can’t ride today because the weather sucks.”
+The evolution of fat biking can be traced back to the burning desire of die-hard cyclists of all stripes to eliminate disheartening phrases from their vocabulary, including, “I can’t ride today because the weather sucks.”

 If you’ve ever tried to ride a road bike after a snowstorm, you can attest to this statement.
 Fat bikes are the solution since their tires are typically at least 3.8” wide and made with traction more in-line with the snow tires on your Subaru than with normal bike tires.
 Fat bikes are made to be ridden in snow, downhill, and across varying types of terrain.
 Experienced riders usually deflate the tires to a pressure point far lower than normal in order to better absorb different levels of snow hardness and other obstacles covering their path.
 Because the tires are designed for snow, a good rider can pedal across even the fluffiest of powder without sinking.